Roydellano/NASA-Space-Apps-GIGAFLOP/README.md

 ## 🚧 Development Status

-BioNauta is in active development for NASA Space Apps Challenge 2024.
+BioNauta is in active development for NASA Space Apps Challenge 2025 Hackathon.
 The AI-powered summaries are automatically generated and should be verified against original publications for critical mission planning decisions.

 ---

-**Built for NASA Space Apps Challenge 2024** 🌍🚀🌙
+**Built for NASA Space Apps Challenge 2025 Hackathon** 🌍🚀🌙